Ait0shi/DataSciencePortfolio/README.md

+** Email:** *aipaulacouto@gmail.com*
+---

+>This portfolio is a collection of projects that showcase my tools and skills as a Data Scientist.
+>My goal is to demonstrate my technical expertise, analytical mindset, and passion for storytelling.
+---

 [Project 1: Weather Forecast Application](https://github.com/Ait0shi/Weather_Forecast_Application)

 Description: This Python program allows users to look up the weather for any location input either by City, State, Zip or Country Code